What Is Personalization?

 - Landing pages and webpages dynamically personalized for a specific company or industry/sector, serving up tailored messaging

-- Intelligent pop-ups with offers based on the referral source (“30 percent discount for Microsoft customers!”)
+- Intelligent pop-ups with offers based on the referral source (e.g., “30% discount for Microsoft customers!”)

-These examples can be delivered by a personalization engine within a marketing automation platform or content management system.
-They can be targeted to reach people in a one-to-one, one-to-few, or one-to-many fashion.
+A personalization engine within a marketing automation platform or content management system can deliver these types of personalized experiences.
+And they can target and reach people in a one-to-one, one-to-few, or one-to-many fashion.

 Subcategories: Dynamic, Programmatic, Implicit, Explicit